gzub04/Algorithms_and_Data_Structures/README.md

 # EADS
 Project created for **Algorithms &amp; Data Structures** classes at Warsaw University of Technology.
+Most noteworthy is task 3 with AVL tree
 ## Lab 1
 **Create a Sequence class with template <typename Key, Typename Info> with the following methods:**
 - shallow and deep copy